grafana/grafana/docs/sources/plugins/datasources.md

 A javascript class that will be instantiated and treated as an Angular controller when the user choose this type of datasource in the templating menu in the dashboard.

 Requires a static template or templateUrl variable which will be rendered as the view for this controller.
-The fields that are bound to this controller is then sent to the Database objects annotationsQuery function.
+The fields that are bound to this controller is then sent to the Database objects annotationQuery function.